Construction Engineering Technology (CET)

 Typically Offered: Fall.

 Course Description: Includes preparation of plats and writing of property descriptions referenced to Public Land Surveys of Subdivision of Townships and Sections.
 Discusses surveying and land right terminology as well as resurveying, retracing, restoration, monumentation and dedication.
 Also studies selected case law.
 Computer programs and field trips will be utilized.
-Prerequisite(s): Credit or concurrent enrollment in EGT 202.
+Prerequisite(s): Credit or concurrent enrollment in CET 202.

 CET 256 Bituminous, Concrete and Soils Credits: 3